696-eth/threads/README.md

 ![](https://i.imgur.com/HnTlcQ9.png)

-/12
+/11

 Equilibrium may be reached at ~2x ETH staked🥩

-But Ether appreciating (x25) gets to trillions of $ staked🥩=
+But Ether appreciating (x25) gets to trillions of $ staked🥩

 That's why ETH price is important.

 ![](https://i.imgur.com/bIjGNg7.png)

-/13
+/12

 Minimizing the cost of security.